go-sso-example/auth-service/README.md

 └── migrations.sh          # Script to run migrations
 ```

+### Database Schema

+Main entities used by Auth Service:

+- **Users**: system users managed via User Service.
+- **Services**: registered backend services for proxying.
+- **Resources**: endpoints/resources associated with services.
+- **Roles**: user roles and permissions for access control.

+Migrations are located in `/migrations` and handled automatically on startup.

 ### Backend Services
 - **gRPC Server** with HTTP/REST gateway
 - **PostgreSQL** database with connection pooling